As AI embeds itself into every aspect of our lives, we must ask what we should fear more: man or machine?

 Experts on artificial intelligence believe the next generation of AI will be adaptive, self-learning, intuitive and able to change its own programming rules.
 They speak of a time when machines will exceed the intelligence of human beings—a moment defined as “singularity”—which experts believe could take place by 2035 or soon thereafter.

 This could mean a brighter future for mankind.
 In fact, super AI may be a necessity because of the explosion of man’s knowledge.
-But these advancements are a double-edged sword.

 According to The Observer: “Human-based processing will be simply inefficient when faced with the massive amounts of data we’re acquiring each day.
 In the past, machines were used in some industries to complete small tasks within a workflow.
 Now the script has flipped: Machines are doing almost everything, and humans are filling in the gaps.
 Interestingly, tasks performed by autonomous machines require the types of decision-making ability and contextual knowledge that just a decade ago only human beings possessed.”